rkt/rkt/Documentation/devel/architecture.md

 The first stage is the actual `rkt` binary itself.
 When running a pod, this binary is responsible for performing a number of initial preparatory tasks:

-- Fetching the specified ACIs, including the stage 1 ACI of --stage1-{url,path,name,hash,from-dir} if specified.
+- Fetching the specified ACIs, including the stage1 ACI of --stage1-{url,path,name,hash,from-dir} if specified.
 - Generating a Pod UUID
 - Generating a Pod Manifest
 - Creating a filesystem for the pod
-- Setting up stage 1 and stage 2 directories in the filesystem
+- Setting up stage1 and stage2 directories in the filesystem
-- Unpacking the stage 1 ACI into the pod filesystem
+- Unpacking the stage1 ACI into the pod filesystem
 - Unpacking the ACIs and copying each app into the stage2 directories

 Given a run command such as: